WebAssembly/spec/proposals/gc/Overview.md

 ```
 Being reference types, tagged integers can be casted into `anyref`, and can participate in runtime type dispatch with `cast_down`.

-TODO: To avoid portability hazards, the value range of `intref` has to be restricted to at most 31 bit?
+To avoid portability hazards, the value range of `intref` has to be restricted to at most 31 bit.

+Alternatively, allow references to any numeric type.
+There are `ref` and `deref` instructions for all of them.
+It is up to implementations (and transparent to the semantics) which values they can optimize and represent unboxed.
+This is a bit more high-level but would allow for maximum performance on all architectures.

 ## Type Structure